 Last month, a research piece in MIT News was published confirming what some folks have suspected through current experiences with facial-recognition systems thus far: the systems were not reliably with darker-skinned people.
 Disappointing alas not surprising.

 Effectively, the research found that there is gender and skin-type bias in commercial artificial-intelligence systems.

 [...]And it's not just about computer vision.
 I'm really hopeful that this will spur more work into looking at [other] disparities.

 One might ask the question, "What's the big deal?"
 Well, this can have (and already has had) adverse impact on individuals' lives, especially the already marginalized.

 Among a number of questions, this research elevates the importance of why

-representation matters: it matters in big tech and across all of society, e.g. elected positions, professional leadership positions, in the news, in the classroom, etc.
+representation matters: it matters not only in big tech but all across society, e.g. elected positions, professional leadership positions, in the news, in the classroom, etc.

 'To fail [...] on something that's been reduced to a binary classification task, you have to ask, would that have been permitted if those failure rates were in a different subgroup?'
 Buolamwini says.